Charllo/UK-Crime-Map/README.md

 Drag the blue marker to a new location to see different areas of crime

 Each red marker is only the approximate location of a crime, and not exact

+# ToDo

+In `crimes.js`, `mode()` is called for every crime found, which causes quite a lot of lag.
+Find a way for it to only be called after all crimes have be found